jnozzi/cocoadev.com/SiteContent/General/SmallSockets.markdown

-I love [[OmniNetworking]], but sometimes it seems like killing a fly with an axe -- fun, but a little excessive.
+I love General/OmniNetworking, but sometimes it seems like killing a fly with an axe -- fun, but a little excessive.
 I went looking for a simpler replacement, but to my surprise, didn't turn up anything.

-As a learning experience, and possibly valuable thing for the community, I decided to start an open-source project called [[SmallSockets]] that is a very simple and lightweight Obj-C Cocoa wrapper for BSD sockets.
+As a learning experience, and possibly valuable thing for the community, I decided to start an open-source project called General/SmallSockets that is a very simple and lightweight Obj-C Cocoa wrapper for BSD sockets.

 It requires no other frameworks, support files, or anything other than what is installed by your Mac OS X Developer CD.